 (EDITOR’S NOTE: The following article first appeared on this site in April 2010.
-It is repeated because much of the information remains current and newsworthy.)
+It is repeated with some updates because much of the information remains current and newsworthy.)

 As you start to plan your garden for this spring and summer, don’t forget to Plant A Row For The Hungry.
-The Plant A Row For The Hungry program (also known as Plant A Row or PAR) is a national campaign by the Garden Writers Association of America that has its roots in Alaska.
+The Plant A Row For The Hungry program (also known as Plant A Row or PAR) is a national campaign by the Garden Writers Association of America (which recently changed its name to the Garden Communicators International) that has its roots in Alaska.

 In the cold winter of 1994, Anchorage Daily News garden columnist and former Garden Writers Association of America President Jeff Lowenfels was returning to his hotel after a Washington, D.C., event when he was approached by a homeless person who asked for some money to buy food.
 Lowenfels said Washington, D.C., had signs saying, “Don’t give money to panhandlers,” so he shook his head and kept on walking.
 But the man’s reply, “I really am homeless and I really am hungry.
 You can come with me and watch me eat,” stayed with Lowenfels for the rest of his trip.

 The encounter continued to bother Lowenfels, even as he was flying back to Anchorage.
 During the flight, Lowenfels came up with an idea when he started writing his weekly garden column (the longest continuously running garden column in the country, with no missed weeks since it started on Nov.
 13, 1976).
 He asked his readers to plant one extra row in their gardens to grow food to donate to Bean’s Café, an Anchorage soup kitchen.
 The idea took off.